Are you sure you want to log out?

-Antibiotics are only prescribed for middle ear infections if your body’s immune system is unable to clear it in two to three days.
+Antibiotics are only prescribed to adults and children if middle ear infection symptoms do not clear in two to three days.

 Infections affecting the middle ear are usually not something to be extremely worried about.
 However, take extra precaution when it comes to babies and children as an ear infection can affect their hearing or development.
 Some ways to prevent ear infections are the following:

 Middle ear infection symptoms in both adults and children happen when there is a build-up of fluid and bacteria in the middle ear, the area of the ear nearest to the throat.
 Usually, symptoms are mild and go away in a few days without treatment.
 However, if you find that ear pain is severe or you notice a bloody discharge then it’s best to consult with a medical practitioner right away.

 Hello Health Group does not provide medical advice, diagnosis or treatment.

 The middle ear, https://www.hear-it.org/The-middle-ear-1, Accessed Aug.
 25, 2020